Tawaif

 A tawaif (طوائف) was a highly successful courtesan singer‚ dancer‚ and poet who catered to the nobility of the Indian subcontinent, particularly during the Mughal era.
-Many tawaifs ("nautch girls" to the British) were forced to go into prostitution due to a lack of opportunities by the time of the British Raj.
+With fewer opportunities available during the British Raj, many tawaifs (known as "nautch girls" to the British) transitioned into prostitution.

-Known variously as tawaifs in North India, Baijis in Bengal and naikins in Goa, these professional singers and dancers were dubbed as "nautch girl" during the British rule.
+Known variously as tawaifs in North India, baijis in Bengal and naikins in Goa, these professional singers and dancers were dubbed as "nautch girls" during the British rule.
 Tawaifs were largely a North Indian institution central to Mughal court culture from the 16th century onwards and became even more prominent with the weakening of Mughal rule in the mid-18th century.
 They contributed significantly to the continuation of traditional dance and music forms.
 The tawaifs excelled in and contributed to music, dance (mujra), theatre, and the Urdu literary tradition, and were considered an authority on etiquette.

 Indian writer and scholar Pran Nevile said: “The word ‘tawaif’ deserves respect, not disdain.
 A lot of them were singers and not sex workers.
 People think of them as prostitutes, undermining their value as great musicians.”
 On 12 May 2024, Pakistan's Dawn newspaper described tawaif as "cultural idols and female intellectuals."